Working In Canada

 • Employment Details: You’ll work for the same employer in the same location.

-• Job Classification: The job must be classified under TEER (Training, Education, Experience and Responsibilities) categories 0, 1, 2, or 3.
+• Job Classification: The job must be classified under TEER categories 0, 1, 2, or 3.
 TEER 4 jobs may qualify if they are in your field of study.

 • Work Permit: